Learn how to carve a pineapple bowl.

 Switch to a paring knife and run it around the top of the pineapple, leaving about 1/2 inch rind.
 Cut lengthwise along the hard core.
 Cut across the pineapple, about 1 inch apart.
 You’ll end up with a pineapple with crisscrossed cuts.

 Slide your paring knife along the core at a 30 degree angle on both sides.
 Use a spoon to scoop out the cut pineapple into a large bowl.
-Use a paring knife to go around the pineapple again cutting the flesh from the rind, slide the paring knife along the core again at a 60 degree angle and scoop out the cut pineapple.
+Then use a paring knife to go around the pineapple again cutting the flesh from the rind, slide the paring knife along the core again at a 60 degree angle and scoop out the cut pineapple.
 Use a paring knife to go around again to release the pineapple from the rind and the core, scoop it out.

 You are now left with the hard core and a nice layer of delicious pineapple underneath it.
 Use your paring knife and cut off the top inch and discard the core pieces.
 Use the paring knife to cut out the remaining pineapple pieces from both sides.